-In a week’s time, I’ll be going to see The Vagina Monologues.
+In a week's time, I'll be going to see The Vagina Monologues.
 A friend of mine is performing, and as friends do, I tried to help by distributing flyers.
 The plan was to get drunk, walk around the local pub, and see if I could curry some interest.
 The response was a sure sign of how insecure women are about their sexuality, how little they want equality when boxed in a male-dominated world, and how sexually inadequate men are these days.
-Here we’ll discuss pruning, intercourse, rape (which by the way is sometimes bad and never funny), orgasms, and birthing.
-Welcome to Jamie’s Mecca of Poon!
+Here we'll discuss pruning, intercourse, orgasms, and birthing.
+Welcome to Jamie's Mecca of Vagina!

 The vagina is an opening of sensitive fibers situated frontside to the anus and below the breasts.
 It is probably the one part a woman might consider too ugly to change, other than in the reduction of its length, which is just absurd.
 Despite this, they seem to allow the lubrication, dilation, and contraction of the vagina to alter their behavior.

 A woman's gait adjusts depending on whether she's had a vaginal orgasm or not, so the way she walks will determine how other women fuck us with their eyes.
 Since the vagina is the final barrier to overcome in a woman, they seem to foolishly believe that its upkeep is of utmost importance, without even realizing that ever since puberty, men have been sticking their dicks in between pillows and mattresses in the absence of pussy.
 And if a bed isn't readily available then it's just a descending list of progressively unhealthy objects.

 But without further adieu…

 Pubic hair is a strange thing; the older I get, the less it becomes an issue.
 Moreso, I'm starting to become less attracted to women who wax or even tend their pubic region.
 This is the complete opposite to how I felt in my early twenties, late-teens, early-teens and prepubic era.